Easiest Edible Plant Varieties to Grow Indoors

 Root Vegetables: Crisp carrots, spicy radishes, and sweet beets are space-friendly and easy to grow indoors in a deep container garden (at least 10 inches).
 Bonus—the greens are just as tasty as the roots, but be careful not to eat them all up before the roots are big and fat!
 Double bonus—when they’re ready for harvest they keep in a cool fridge for weeks so you can continue to enjoy your harvest deep into the winter months!

 Herbs: Superior-tasting foliage like sweet fresh basil, zesty sorrel, and savory thyme require minimal space and pack a punch when added to freshly cooked meals.
 Let’s be honest, dried herbs don’t hold a candle to fresh-picked, straight-from-your-very-own-garden herbs!

 Keep in mind that indoor gardens still require direct light; a minimum of eight hours per day.
-If you do not have a south-facing window that receives full and direct sunlight unobstructed gray skies (90+% of days), you will probably need supplemental LED grow lights to sustain the growth of your edible garden plants.
-For more information on the light requirements for indoor gardening, check out this blog.
+If you do not have a south-facing window that receives full and direct sunlight unobstructed gray skies (>90% of days), you will probably need supplemental LED grow lights to sustain the growth of your edible garden plants.

 Your email address will not be published.
 Comments will be approved before showing up.
 Required fields are marked *